j-abed/j-abed.github.io/_posts/2025-01-04-Day 3 Build a New Years Resolution App.md

 ---

-## Day 3 - Building a Resolution Spinner: Combining Python, Web Technologies, and Databases
+## Create a Resolution Spinner: Combining Python, Web Technologies, and Databases

 Welcome to Day 3 of our "7 Days of Projects for the New Year" series!
 Today, we’re combining Python with web technologies and databases to create a **Resolution Spinner** app.
 This project not only demonstrates Python’s versatility but also showcases how to build a modern, interactive application by integrating multiple technologies.